Aqraba, Nablus: History and archaeology

+Late Hellenistic and Roman periods

 During the Second Temple period it was an important town (see Mishna, Ma'aser Sheni 5:2), named by Josephus (37–c.
 100) as Akrabbatá, the capital of a district called Akrabbatène (Wars 3:3, 5).
 Eusebius calls the town 'Akrabbeim and the district Akrabbatinés.

-Safrai suggested that the Bar Kokhba revolt devastated Akrabbatène's Jewish population, and Samaritans thereafter assumed control of the area.
+A few km to the northwest are the remains of a mountaintop Hasmonean-Herodian fortress, at the site known as Khirbet el-'Ormeh.

 Byzantine period

 Aqraba was inhabited by Christians during the Byzantine period.
-A Syriac document notes that the village contained two Byzantine-era monasteries, called after saints Titus and Stephan.
-Local tradition concurs with a number of British scholars who believe the mosque was originally a Byzantine-era church.
+A Syriac document notes that the village contained two Byzantine-period monasteries named for saints Titus and Stephan.
+According to local tradition and British scholars, the mosque was built over a Byzantine-period church.

 Early Muslim period

-The inhabitants of Aqraba became Muslim during the early Muslim period (630s–1099).
+The inhabitants of Aqraba became Muslim during the Early Muslim period (630s–1099).
 Shihab al-Din Ahmad al-Aqrabani, a follower of the noted Muslim jurist al-Shafi'i, lived and was buried there in 180 AH/796–797 CE.
+The 14th-century historian Ibn Hajar al-Asqalani mentions an 8th-century member of the Lakhm tribe from Aqraba as among the transmitters of a hadith (Islamic tradition).